Canyon Trail offers a short, easy snowshoe in Kananaskis Country, Alberta, Canada.

 The old wooden penstock, which through age leaked like a sieve, is gone.
 All that remains is a line of boulders as a reminder of the amazing ice sculptures created in winter by leaking water.
 I shall remember it well, like an old friend.

 A short rise leads past snow-enhanced boulders along the entrance road the short distance to the closed-for-the-season Canyon Creek Campground.
-At a clear junction the trail continues straight to the Canyon Creek Trail which many would leave for summer enjoyment.
-The clearly defined snowshoe trail swings right past the firewood cache to my left, closed and locked in preparation for the upcoming, and always celebrated, summer camping season.
-I follow the snowshoe route.
-It is later in the afternoon and short days need to be considered.
+At a clear junction, the trail continues straight to the Canyon Creek Trail which many would leave for summer enjoyment.
+The clearly defined snowshoe trail swings right past the firewood cache on the left, closed and locked in preparation for the upcoming, and always celebrated, summer camping season.
+The snowshoe route continues on this winter day when it is later in the afternoon and short days need to be considered.

 Amazing snow sculptures transcend ordinary features into gracefully beautiful works of art.
 Forest provides shelter from the breeze and a short, more aggressive climb through tight forest generates warmth and delivers me to a campsite area.
 Site markers are adorned with snow mushrooms and dining tables support mounds of white.

-Another short jaunt through forest, on clearly defined snowshoe trail, delivers me to a valley dip beneath power lines which host a parallel, pristine pair of well-groomed cross-country ski tracks.
+Another short jaunt through forest, on clearly defined snowshoe trail, arrives at a valley dip beneath power lines which host a parallel, pristine pair of well-groomed cross-country ski tracks.

-I carefully step over the ski tracks before ascending the slope through forest, on the far side, to the final section prior to crossing Kananaskis Lakes Road to the Peter Lougheed Provincial Park Visitor Information Centre.
+Carefully stepping over the ski tracks precludes ascending the slope through forest, on the far side, for the final section prior to crossing Kananaskis Lakes Road to the Peter Lougheed Provincial Park Visitor Information Centre.